Tommylee Lewis

-Tommylee Lewis (born October 24, 1992) is an American professional football wide receiver and return specialist.
+Tommylee Lewis (born October 24, 1992) is an American former professional football wide receiver and return specialist.
 He played college football at Northern Illinois and signed with the New Orleans Saints as an undrafted free agent in 2016.
+Lewis was also a member of the Detroit Lions, Carolina Panthers, Miami Dolphins, and Calgary Stampeders.

 Early life

 Lewis began high school at Inlet Grove High School before transferring to Palm Beach Lakes Community High School.
 At Palm Beach Lakes, he ran into trouble off the field and struggled with academic eligibility.
-He later transferred to William T. Dwyer High School at the insistence of former youth football teammate Curt Maggitt.
+Lewis later transferred to William T. Dwyer High School at the insistence of former youth football teammate Curt Maggitt.
 At Dwyer, he was teammates with Nick O'Leary and Jacoby Brissett.

 College career

 Lewis played college football for Northern Illinois, the only Football Bowl Subdivision program to take interest in him.
 As a junior in 2013, he was named to the All-Mid-American Conference First Team and an honorable mention All-American by Sports Illustrated.
-In 2014, he missed all but two games due to lower body injuries and was granted a medical redshirt.
+In 2014, Lewis missed all but two games due to lower body injuries and was granted a medical redshirt.
 As a senior, he missed four games due to injury.
-In 48 games, he caught eleven touchdown passes, had four kick return touchdowns, ran for three touchdowns and passed for one.
+In 48 games, Lewis caught 11 touchdown passes, had four kick return touchdowns, ran for three touchdowns and passed for one.